nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_plvl_srv.rst

 - :cpp:enumerator:`BT_MESH_ON_POWER_UP_ON <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_ON>`: The Power level is set to Default Level on power up, or the last known   non-zero Power level if the Default level is not set.
 - :cpp:enumerator:`BT_MESH_ON_POWER_UP_RESTORE <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_RESTORE>`: The Power level is set to the last known Power level (zero or otherwise).

-The user is expected to hold the state memory and provide access to the state through the :cpp:type:`bt_mesh_plvl_srv_handlers` handler structure.
+The user is expected to hold the state memory and provide access to the state through the :c:struct:`bt_mesh_plvl_srv_handlers` handler structure.

 **Default Power**: ``int16_t``